PFasano99/EnviromentalSimulation/README.md

 # EnviromentalSimulation

-This project is a testing for different snippets of C# code in Unity.
+This project is a testing for different snippets of C# code in Unity to simulate  FPS and platform games.

 The follwoig list rappresent the key mapping:
 - WASD                | movement